gulistanboylu/remove-the-parentheses/README.md

 # remove-the-parentheses
-Removes the parentheses from the string
+Removes the parentheses from the string.